ayoubMah/iot-access-control-simulation/app/web/entrance-cockpit-front/README.md

 # 2 : Create a docker image with the command (You should be at the react project's root) : docker build -t cockpit_front .

+# 3 : Launch the logs backend

-# 3 : Create a container and run it on the port 3000 : docker run -d --name cockpitFront -p 3000:3000 cockpit_front
+# 4 : Create a container and run it on the port 3000 : docker run -d --name cockpitFront -p 3000:3000 cockpit_front